All Episodes

 And I spoke to somebody in the White House.

-I heard the president's not on vacation, and actually the president was tweeting out all the work he's doing.
+And actually, the president was tweeting out all the work he's doing.

-Well, I think the good way to look at it is the President of the United States is really never on vacation.
+Well, I think the good way to look at it is the president of the United States is really never on vacation.

-But this president in particular uh is always deeply engaged and invested in everything that is going on and everything that's happening, and I think you'll be seeing some of what he's doing in the in the coming days in terms of uh different events and activities.
+And I think you'll be seeing some of what he's doing in the coming days in terms of different events and activities.

-Because I know the president for his economic plan counted on a trillion dollars in savings on uh repealing and replacing Obamacare, so does that hurt the ability of the President to do the type of economic reform that he wanted to jumpstart this uh economy?
+So does that hurt the ability of the president to do the type of economic reform that he wanted to jumpstart this economy?

-Well, I'll just refer to what the President said when he was in West Virginia, and you were talking about the overflow crowds, the enormous enthusiasm, the incredible excitement about the president and what he's leading on, and he said in that speech, Congress needs to keep its promises, fulfill its commitments, live up to its word, and get this across the finish line.
+Well, I'll just refer to what the president said when he was in West Virginia, and you were talking about the overflow crowds, the enormous enthusiasm, the incredible excitement about the president and what he's leading on.

 They were one vote short, one vote shy, and they need to keep working on it and to get the job done and keep their promises to the American people.

-Well, I think it's a basic, simple fundamental issue.
+Well, I think it's a basic, simple, fundamental issue.

-What is this Republican Party stand for?
+What does this Republican Party stand for?

 And is this Republican Party going to keep their promises?

-And I find there's a lot of hostility within the Republican Party, you know, over issues all issues involving President Trump.
+And I find there's a lot of hostility within the Republican Party, you know, over issues, all issues involving President Trump.

-And I'm sitting there thinking, oh, you I thought you wanted this for the last seven and a half years.
+And I'm sitting there thinking, oh, I thought you wanted this for the last seven and a half years.

 It's just frustrating.